sociomantic-tsunami/makd/README.rst

 when using the ``test`` target too.
 On the other hand, the ``fastunittest`` target will only run the fast unit tests, leaving the slow out, and is added to the ``fasttest`` target.

+Unit tests are compiled in a separate binary that imports all modules in the project.
+By default, this binary will just have an empty ``main()`` function and will let the D runtime to execute the tests by passing ``-unittest``.

+If `Ocean <https://github.com/sociomantic-tsunami/ocean>`_ is present as a submodule, then ``ocean.core.UnitTestRunner`` will be imported instead.

+If you want to import a custom module to run the unit tests, you can do so by specifying the module via the ``TEST_RUNNER_MODULE`` variable.
+If you do this, no ``main()`` function will be generated, so the module you are importing should define it.

+If you want to define a custom ``main()`` function, or put any other content into the file generated to run the unit tests (importing all modules), you can define ``TEST_RUNNER_MODULE`` as an empty variable and then put the contents you want to add to the file in the ``TEST_RUNNER_STRING`` variable.

 Integration tests
 ~~~~~~~~~~~~~~~~~